 Having finished the broader research phase of the project Gignoux is now focusing on the UK.
 He is inviting asylum seekers from different locations in the country to respond to his work in writing.
 This might take the form of an ekphrastic piece, or it might be a response to the themes that his portraits explore.
 The collaboration is intended to explore complexities surrounding documentary representation, self-portraiture, identity, visibility and invisibility, and the photographic trace and its relationship to documentary practice.

 Beyond this and most importantly, “You can see me, but I don’t exist” aims to deepen understanding of the harmful effects of the asylum-seeking process on individuals.
 Asylum seekers and refugees often endure extended periods of uncertainty while awaiting a response to their applications.
 While waiting, they may endure poverty, poor health, humiliation, and even danger.
 If their application fails, they must come to terms with not only the wasted years but also the frightening prospect of returning to a country that they risked all to leave.
 Those who remain in the UK following a failed asylum application face an uncertain and insecure future.

 Gignoux has just completed a pilot phase of the project working in partnership with JRS, the Jesuit Refugee Service, in Wapping.
-He is planning to extend the project to Manchester and Birmingham later in 2022.
+Thanks to a National Lottery Project Grant, he will extend the project to Manchester and Birmingham in 2022 and 2023.